thosgood/this-weeks-finds/markdown/51-100/week094.md

 2. A little current loop acts like a magnetic dipole.
 We'd also get interesting effects if we had magnetic monopoles.
-Here I simply assume that, just as an electric field exerts a force on a electrically charged particle equal to q E, a magnetic field exerts a force on a magnetically charged particle equal to m B, where m is the magnetic charge.
+Here I simply assume that, just as an electric field exerts a force on a electrically charged particle equal to $q E$, a magnetic field exerts a force on a magnetically charged particle equal to $m B$, where $m$ is the magnetic charge.
 A magnetic field would then be able to do work on a magnetic monopole, and again Feynman's theorem would not apply.
-So it's perhaps not so surprising that Feynmans' theorem fails when we have magnetic dipoles as primitive constituents of our system, too (although these dipoles had better not be points - they need a moment of inertia for a torque on them to do work).
+So it's perhaps not so surprising that Feynmans' theorem fails when we have magnetic dipoles as primitive constituents of our system, too (although these dipoles had better not be points --- they need a moment of inertia for a torque on them to do work).